DavidHoltkamp1/kaizen/README.md

 # <span style="color: #ef3852">About Kaizen ::</span>

 <p style="color: #343a40">Kaizen is an application about community improvement.
-At it's core, Kaizen seeks to help bridge the gap between students and junior developers breaking in to development and large, professional communities like Stack Overflow.
-Turing taught us that developer empathy should be at the forefront of developer engagement.
+At its core, Kaizen seeks to help bridge the gap between students and junior developers breaking into software development, with large professional communities of seasoned developers similar to Stack Overflow.
+This app demonstrates why developer empathy should be at the forefront of developer engagement.
 As a developer team, we set out to bring empathy to those who may feel intimidated in other spaces.
 The result?
 Kaizen.</p>

 <p align='center'>
   <img src='app/assets/images/readme/turing_horizontal_spacer_sm.png'>